mjain72/sentiment-analysis-using-CNN-LSTM-for-twitter/README.md

 # sentiment-analysis-using-CNN-LSTM-for-twitter
-We will do the sentiment analysis on twitter using a combination of CNN and LSTM.
-The data
+We did the sentiment analysis on twitter using a combination of CNN and LSTM.
+Google Word2Vec pretrained model was used for embedding layer, however the number of word list was reduced to 50,000.
+The dataset can be downloaded from http://thinknook.com/twitter-sentiment-analysis-training-corpus-dataset-2012-09-22/ and Google pretrained word2vec model can be downloaded from https://code.google.com/archive/p/word2vec/